HosseinH24/BETDQNet/README.md

 ## Citation
 The codes provided in this repository support the research findings detailed in the following paper:

-Hassani, Hossein, Soodeh Nikan, and Abdallah Shami. ``Improved exploration-exploitation trade-off through adaptive prioritized experience replay.''
-Neurocomputing (2024): 128836.
+Hassani, Hossein, Soodeh Nikan, and Abdallah Shami.
+"Improved Exploration–Exploitation Trade-Off through Adaptive Prioritized Experience Replay."
+Neurocomputing 614 (2025): 128836.

 Please cite this paper if you use this repository in your research.